 Here are a few great links that you can also use to help you find scholarships;

-The Daniel Fund Scholarship window is open for applications from 1 October to 4PM on 15 November 2020.
+The Daniel Fund Scholarship window is open for applications from 1 October to 20 November 2021.
 The Daniels Fund Scholarship is needs based, so please consider your family's financial situation when applying.
 You can access the applications by going to: http://www.danielsfund.org/Apply.asp

 The Society for Women Engineers Scholarship is due by 29 January 2021.
 If interested, you can access the application by going to http://www.swe-rms.org/scholarships.html